Eventornado blog

 Take your submission process to the next level with Eventornado

-You know the saying, “it’s not just about the destination, but it’s how you get there that matters” - who knew it was totally secretly talking about hackathons?
+You know the saying, “It’s not just about the destination, but it’s how you get there that matters” - who knew it was secretly talking about hackathons?

-Eventornado helps hackathon organisers put their best foot forward so not only are they confident in bringing in great talent, but their reputation is getting a boost—all while generating buzz for the event.
+Eventornado helps hackathon organizers put their best foot forward so not only are they confident in bringing in great talent, but their reputation is getting a boost—all while generating buzz for the event.

 SUBSCRIBE TO OUR BLOG